evildead/danblog/source/_posts/Node-js-Unit-Tests-Use-Mocha-and-Chai-to-create-a-Roman-Number-Library-Pt-3.md

 };
 ```

-As you cas see, inside the block of code executed when the value passed is a valid int, we added also the controls to convert the numbers from 1 to 5.
+As you can see, inside the block of code executed when the value passed is a valid int, we added also the controls to convert the numbers from 1 to 5.

 If we check now these new tests, we will have a correct result:
 ![Test 1 to 5 values conversion: passed](/content/images/2017/12/11/09-Test_FirstFiveIntValues-OK.png)